shenzou/My-First-Website-Responsive/readme.txt

-My firts website in HTML - Responsive
+My first website in HTML - Responsive

 I used code from: